xqbumu/laravel-admin/docs/en/model-grid.md

 # Model-Grid

-Class `Encore\Admin\Grid` is used to generate tables based on the data model,for example,we have a table `movies` in database:
+Class `Encore\Incore\Grid` is used to generate tables based on the data model,for example,we have a table `movies` in database:

 ```sql
 CREATE TABLE `movies` (